 The Center for Communal Studies and Collections has excellent resources on twentieth-century and contemporary North American intentional societies.
 The Communal Studies Collection at Rice Library has materials on over 600 contemporary and historic communities, including approximately 25,000 photographs.
-The Center for Communal Studies (University Archives and Special Collections, Rice Library 3022) serves as a reference room and as a space for study and meetings.
+The Center for Communal Studies (situated with the University Archives and Special Collections, Rice Library 3022) serves as a reference room and as a space for study and meetings.
 Links to the Communal Studies Collection and a variety of resources follow:

 USI Rice Library and Lawrence Library (LA 0119)

 The following books can be purchased at the USI Bookstore.